Changing From Conventional Boiler To Combi Boiler Cost

 It might also be that now your children have moved on to homes of their own, you no longer need the same amount of hot water that used to be needed.

-You might also be tempted by the space-saving design of a combi compared to a heat-only boiler.
+You might also be tempted by the space-saving design of a combi boiler compared to a heat-only boiler that requires a hot water tank

-Converting to a combi boiler – what’s the benefits?
+Converting to a combi boiler – what are the benefits?

 But moving over to a new boiler and a combi boiler in particular, can be a big job and that might leave you wondering if all the time and effort will be worth the potential benefits.